This post may contain affiliate links. Please see my disclosure policy for details.

 I didn’t know this, but all of the clay that is used for the statues here is sourced from the bottom of the Ganges river nearby.

-The Ganges is considered holy in the Hindu faith and is a place that many bathe, drink and wash their clothes from every single day.
+The Ganges is considered holy in the Hindu faith and is a place where many bathe, drink and wash their clothes every single day.

 So, the fresh clay that they source from the river is considered holy too and the appropriate tool to make these religious idols.

 A weird fact I learned on my tour is that if someone wants to make an idol of Durga, a priest must take soil from outside the home of a prostitute.

 This soil is called ‘punya mati’ or ‘Nishiddho Pallis’.
 This is then joined with the clay of the Ganga, Cow’s urine, and Cow dung too.

 All these four things must be present to prepare an idol of the goddess.
 They then perform a small ritual before using their hands to make the clay statue.

 Second, they craft the shape out of straw